DefangChen/SemCKD/README.md

 ```

 **Post Scripts:**
+- The implementation of compared methods are based on the author-provided code and a open-source benchmark https://github.com/HobbitLong/RepDistiller.
+The main difference is that we set both weights for classification loss and logit-level distillation loss as **1** throughout the experiments, which is a more common practice for knowledge distillation. (*-r 1 -a 1*)
+- Note that the wide ResNet model in the "RepDistiller/models/wrn.py" is almost the same as those in resnet.py.
+For example, wrn_40_2 in wrn.py almost equals to resnet38x2 in resnet.py.
+The only difference is that resnet38x2 has additional three BN layers, which will lead to 2*(16+32+64)*k parameters [k=2 in this comparison].
+- Three FC layers of VGG-ImageNet are replaced with single one, thus the total layer number should be reduced by two on CIFAR-100.
+For example, the actual number of layers for VGG-8 is 6.
 - Computing Infrastructure:
   - For CIFAR-100,  we run experiments on a single machine that contains one NVIDIA GeForce TITAN X-Pascal GPU with 12 GB of RAM at 11.4 Gbps memory speed, 32 Inter (R) Xeon (R) CPU E5-2620 v4 @ 2.10GHz.
 The CUDA version is 10.2.
 The PyTorch version is 1.0.
   - For ImageNet, we run experiments on a single machine that contains eight NVIDIA GeForce RTX 2080Ti GPUs with 11 GB of RAM at 14 Gbps memory speed, 64 Intel (R) Xeon (R) Silver 4216 CPU @ 2.10 GHz.
 The CUDA version is 10.2.
 The PyTorch version is 1.6.

-- The main part of this repo was forked from https://github.com/HobbitLong/RepDistiller.
-The main difference in implementation is that we set both weights for classification loss and logit-level distillation loss as **1** throughout the experiments, which is a more common practice for knowledge distillation. (*-r 1 -a 1*)

 - The codes in this repository was merged from different sources, and we have not tested them thoroughly.
 Hence, if you have any questions, please contact us without hesitation.